The domain name that your customers will assume you ownComments Off on The domain name that your customers will assume you own

 If you operate an Australian business or an international business with a target market in Australia; your customers will expect to find you online using a .com.au domain name.

-.com.au is by far the most dominant domain extension used in Australia.
-Of the available extensions in the Australian namespace (such as .com.au, .net.au and .org.au), .com.au represents nearly 90% of all domains registered (88% as at the end of September 2017).
-The second place extension (.net.au) is way behind at less than 10% of total registrations (9% as at the end of September 2017).
+.com.au is by far the most commonly used domain extension in Australia.
+Of the available extensions in the Australian namespace (such as .com.au, .net.au and .org.au), .com.au represents nearly 90% of all domains registered (88% as at the end of November 2017).
+The second place extension (.net.au) is way behind at less than 10% of total registrations (9% as at the end of November 2017).

-For the latest reported period (October 2016 to September 2017), total .com.au registrations increased by 2.6%.
-Over that same period, total .net.au registrations decreased by 3.3%.
-This trend shows that the dominance of .com.au in the Australian market is increasing even more over time.
+For the latest reported period (November 2016 to November 2017), total .com.au registrations increased by 2.7%.
+Over that same period, total .net.au registrations decreased by 4%.

 Australian consumers know and trust .com.au domains, so that’s usually the first place they’ll look for your business online.

 If you opt for an alternative option, such as .net.au, you’re not matching the expectations of the Australian market.
 By choosing an alternative, you’re actually making it harder for your intended audience to reach you.
-Worse still, they may end up at the doorstep of one of your competitors instead, particularly if they’re using the matching .com.au domain that represents that product, service or market.
+Worse still, they may end up at the doorstep of one of your competitors instead, particularly if your competitor is using the matching .com.au domain that represents the product, service or market.

 Scenario: will your target market find you?